puppetlabs/puppet-docs/source/guides/faq.markdown

     also matches node alice { } definition.

-Without autosigning, it would be apparent that bob was trying to get alice's configuration - as the puppetca process lists the full fqdn/CN presented.
+Without autosigning, it would be apparent that bob was trying to get alice's configuration - as the puppet cert process lists the full fqdn/CN presented.
 With autosign turned on, bob silently retrieves alice's configuration.

 Depending on your environment, this may not present a significant risk.
-It essentially boils down to the question 'Do I trust everything that can connect to my Puppetmaster?'.
+It essentially boils down to the question 'Do I trust everything that can connect to my puppet master?'.

 If you do still choose to have a permanent, or semi-permanent, permissive autosign.conf, please consider doing the following:

--   Firewall your puppetmaster - restrict port tcp/8140 to only networks that you trust.
+-   Firewall your puppet master - restrict port tcp/8140 to only networks that you trust.
--   Create puppetmasters for each 'trust zone', and only include the trusted nodes in that Puppet masters manifest.
+-   Create puppet masters for each 'trust zone', and only include the trusted nodes in that Puppet masters manifest.
--   Never use a full wildcard such as \*
+-   Never use a full wildcard such as \*.